TechLabs-Berlin/wt23-naturdoc/blog.md

 ## Data Scraping, Manipulation and Cleaning

-After these initial explorations of available datasetx s, we proceeded with necessary steps to extract, clean and manipulate the data we found to be able to provide a custom modified dataset, which would later form the basis of our remedy database on MongoDB Atlas.
+After these initial explorations of available datasets, we proceeded with necessary steps to extract, clean and manipulate the data we found to be able to provide a custom, modified dataset, which would later form the basis of our remedy database on MongoDB Atlas.

-This work included pivoting dataframes, e.g. to group all uses for a single herb together in a list (instead of having unique herb and use pairings), removing nan values as well as certain columns altogether, as well as providing new columns for ratings etc. containing the appropriate datatype so that backend could modify their information once uploaded to the database.
+This work included pivoting dataframes, e.g. to group all uses for a single herb together in a list (instead of having unique herb and use pairings), removing nan values and certain columns altogether, as well as providing new columns for ratings etc. containing the appropriate datatype so that backend could modify their information once uploaded to the database.

 Extracting information from the WHO Monographs as well as trying to use the pytrends library presented particular challenges to us.